 it’s also been modded to high heaven in the 19 years since its release, so with committed googling you can play through nearly two decades of F1 history.

 This is the successor of SimBin’s once-mighty racing realm.
 Think of it as GTR Online: it’s the ruthlessly-authentic car sim you remember but retooled for online free-to-play.

-The GT racing is beautifully modeled and captured through a good force feedback wheel, the online competition fierce and well-structured, and the catalog of cars and tracks deep enough to specialize in a certain series thanks to that free-to-play model.
+The GT racing is beautifully modeled and captured through a good force feedback wheel, the online competition is fierce and well-structured, and the catalog of cars and tracks is deep enough to specialize in a certain series thanks to that free-to-play model.

 Which is also its weakness.
 Once you get the cars on the track, it’s all terrific and familiar.
 Pick a series you want to race, and immerse yourself in it.
 There’s more than enough to learn about vintage touring cars to occupy you for months, if not years before you need to go dribbling over the in-game store menu again.

 Autosport is Codemasters’ most comfortable, most entry-level path racing game.
 Outside the car, it does as deep as you’re up for, though.
 It’s got full-race weekends, typically strong opponent AI for Codemasters, and tons of variety in its racing formats.

 Although the super-satisfying team management elements from previous Grid games are pared back here (who didn’t swell with pride when they finally got that B&O sponsorship in Grid 1?) it’s still a great point-of-entry for people curious about sim-style racing, and fun for more hardcore drivers who just want to relax.

 16. Driver: San Francisco

 With a retro-chic ‘70s vibe, one of the best soundtracks in games, and a truly original twist on the open-world racer, Driver: San Francisco just radiates style and cool in a way that no other game on this list can match, despite its advancing years.